 Education and Schools in Sweden

-The academic year starts from mid-August and runs to the beginning of June the following year, and is divided into two semesters: the autumn term and the spring term.
-There are several mid-term holidays during the school year: höstlov in October, Christmas holidays (jullov), sportlov in February, for Easter (påsklov) and then three months for summer vacation (sommarlov).
+The academic year starts in mid-August and runs to the beginning of June the following year, and is divided into two semesters; the autumn term and the spring term.
+There are several mid-term holidays during the school year – höstlov in October; the Christmas holidays (jullov); sportlov in February; påsklov around Easter; and then three months for summer vacation, sommarlov.

-In Sweden, children start voluntary pre-school from the age of one year old, which is very common as often both parents in the family work full time.
-When the children turn six years old there is a preschool that provides a bridge between pre-school and elementary school.
+In Sweden, children start voluntary preschool (förskola) from the age of one, which is very common as often both parents in the family work full time.
+When the children turn six years old, there is a pre-school class that provides a bridge between preschool and elementary school (förskoleklass).

-There are nine compulsory years of schooling and then students can attend an upper secondary school that is geared towards either further study or learning a trade.
-Natural sciences and social sciences are common to the programmes which are focused on further studies.
+There are nine compulsory years of schooling, after which students can attend an upper secondary school that is either geared towards further study or learning a trade.
+Natural sciences and social sciences are common to programmes that are focused on further studies.

-Ratings do not occur before grade 8.
-The standard A-F rating system is used.
+Ratings do not occur before Grade 8, after which the standard A-F rating system is used.

-Ratings are awarded four times in high school: at the end of autumn and spring terms in grades 8 and 9.
-The final grade is used for application to upper secondary school (gymnasium); to be accepted children need to pass in Swedish, mathematics and English.
+Ratings are awarded four times in high school: at the end of autumn and the spring terms in Grades 8 and 9.
+The final grade is used for application to upper secondary school; to be accepted children need to pass Swedish, mathematics and English.

 Primary and high school